moustafamosalam/IoT-Sensor-Hub-/README.md

 - Jumper wires and breadboard for connections
 - USB cables for programming and power

-## Software Requirements
-- Arduino IDE or PlatformIO for programming
-- Required libraries:
-  - `ESP8266WiFi`, `ESP8266WebServer` (for ESP8266 AP and captive portal)
-  - `PubSubClient` (for MQTT communication)
-  - `ArduinoOTA` (for OTA updates)
-  - Sensor-specific libraries (e.g., `DHT` for DHT sensors)
-  - `EspSoftwareSerial` (for UART communication on ESP32-C6)
-- ThingsBoard account for MQTT broker setup
-- Arduino core for ESP8266 and ESP32 (install via Arduino IDE or PlatformIO)

 ## Setup Instructions
 1. **Hardware Setup**:
    - Connect the ESP32-C6 to the sensors as per their pinout requirements.